NASA spaceship zooms toward farthest world ever photographed

 Scientists are not sure what Ultima Thule (pronounced TOO-lee) looks like -- whether it is round or oblong or even if it is a single object or a cluster.

-It was discovered in 2014 with the help of the Hubble Space Telescope, and is believed to be 12-20 miles (20-30 kilometers) in size.
+It was discovered in 2014 with the help of the Hubble Space Telescope, and is believed to be 12-20 miles in size.

 Scientists decided to study it with New Horizons after the spaceship, which launched in 2006, completed its main mission of flying by Pluto in 2015, returning the most detailed images ever taken of the dwarf planet.

-"At closest approach we are going to try to image Ultima at three times the resolution we had for Pluto," said Stern.
+"At closest approach we are going to try to image Ultima at three times the resolution we had for Pluto," said Stern during an interview on NASA TV last week.

 "If we can accomplish that it will be spectacular."

-Hurtling through space at a speed of 32,000 miles (51,500 kilometers) per hour, the spacecraft aims to make its closest approach within 2,200 miles (3,500 kilometers) of the surface of Ultima Thule.
+Hurtling through space at a speed of 32,000 miles (51,500 kilometers) per hour, the spacecraft aims to make its closest approach within 2,200 miles of the surface of Ultima Thule.

 The flyby will be fast, at a speed of nine miles (14 kilometers) per second.